 At Fairview Lakes Medical Center, the Minnesota Department of Health’s Statewide Health Improvement Program, Fairview Foundation and staff donations funded the program.

-With a CSA share, local farmers bring fresh and local produce directly to our employees at 16 drop sites across Fairview.
-The weekly drop-off makes it convenient for our staff to have fresh produce on their dinner tables throughout the summer growing season.
+With a CSA share, local farmers bring fresh and local produce directly to our employees at several drop sites across Fairview.
+A weekly drop-off makes it convenient for our staff to have fresh produce on their dinner tables throughout the summer growing season.
 With a CSA membership, our staff invests in farmers and their growing practices.
 Staff also have an opportunity to get involved with the farmer who supplies their food through site visits and volunteer opportunities.

 Local and organic food